Choral scholar

 A choral scholar is a student at either a university or a private school who receives a scholarship in exchange for singing in the school or university's choir.
 This is a common practice in the UK at schools attached to cathedrals where the choir is the cathedral choir, and at Oxford and Cambridge University Colleges, many of which have famous choirs.

-The term is also used to refer to those who have taken a gap year to sing for a cathedral choir, generally taking on the same responsibilities as the choir's lay clerks.
+The term is also used to refer to those who have taken a gap year to sing for a cathedral or abbey choir, generally taking on the same responsibilities as the choir's lay clerks.
 If the cathedral is linked to a cathedral school, the scholarship may also involve part- or full-time work at that school.